effekseer/Effekseer/Script/Notarization_Mac/README.md

 - `Effekseer_notarytool_setup.sh` is the only script that handles the App-specific password, and it stores that secret in the Keychain for reuse.
 - `Effekseer_notarytool_log.sh` is useful when `notarytool submit` returns a rejection and you need the JSON issue report.
 - When `Effekseer_cert.sh` fails, it writes notarization logs to `Effekseer-app-notarytool-log.json` or `Effekseer-dmg-notarytool-log.json` if a request ID can be recovered.
-- `Effekseer_cert.sh` now performs this full order: notarize app, staple app, create DMG from the stapled app, notarize DMG, staple DMG.
+- `Effekseer_cert.sh` now performs this full order: notarize app, staple app, recreate the DMG from the stapled app and an `Applications` symlink, notarize DMG, staple DMG.
 - `Effekseer_cert.sh` signs bundled executables and `.dylib` files first, then signs the app bundle and the DMG.
 - If the app still shows the Gatekeeper warning, check whether the bundle was modified after signing or whether the quarantine attribute is still present.

+### GitHub Actions

+This repository's CI can notarize the macOS tool on `push` and `release` builds by reusing these scripts.
+Configure the following GitHub Actions secrets before enabling the workflow on your repository:

+- `APPLE_CERT_P12_BASE64`
+  - Base64-encoded `.p12` file that contains the `Developer ID Application` certificate.
+- `APPLE_CERT_P12_PASSWORD`
+  - Password for the `.p12` file.
+- `APPLE_SIGNING_IDENTITY`
+  - Full certificate name, for example `Developer ID Application: Your Name (TEAMID)`.
+- `APPLE_NOTARY_APPLE_ID`
+  - Apple ID used for notarization.
+- `APPLE_NOTARY_TEAM_ID`
+  - Apple Developer Team ID.
+- `APPLE_NOTARY_APP_PASSWORD`
+  - App-specific password for the Apple ID above.

+The workflow generates a temporary keychain password on the runner, so no extra secret is required for that.

+The workflow skips notarization on `pull_request` because repository secrets are not available there.

 ### Troubleshooting